klauskira07/klauskira07/README.md

 - 👋 Hi, I’m @klauskira07
 - 👀 I’m a freelancer interested in coding.
-Specialized in mobile development ,BackEnd in Laravel, and Secyuring Datas of softwares.
+Specialized in mobile development ,BackEnd in Laravel, and Securing Datas of softwares.
 - 🌱 Actually working in Vortex Ltd. Company based in Burundi.
 And member of the Burundi Cyber Security Community.
 - 💞️ I’m looking to collaborate on any innovative project.
 - 📫 How to reach me : +25768366895.